Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

    Once ROS Core has started, it will print `started core service [/rosout]` to the terminal window.

-5. In your previous terminal, run the following command, replacing the IP address 127.0.0.1 with your ROS machine's IP or hostname.
-(If you don't know your IP address, you can find it out with the command `hostname -I`.
-If you're running ROS in a Docker container, the default incoming IP address is 0.0.0.0.)
+5. In your previous terminal, run the following command, replacing the `<your IP address>` with your ROS machine's IP or hostname.

     ```bash
-    rosparam set ROS_IP 127.0.0.1
+    rosparam set ROS_IP <your IP address>
     ```

+   - If you're running ROS in a Docker container, you can just use `rosparam set ROS_IP 0.0.0.0`
+   - On Linux you can find out your IP address with the command `hostname -I`
+   - On MacOS you can find out your IP address with `ipconfig getifaddr en0`

 6. (Optional) By default, the server_endpoint will listen on port 10000, but this is also controlled by a parameter.
 If you need to change it, you can run the command `rosparam set ROS_TCP_PORT 10000`, replacing 10000 with the desired port number.